A Mathematical Programming Approach to Optimal Classification Forests: Mathematical Optimization Model

 In the following, each of the trees in the ensemble should be adequately defined.
 We model this structure analogously to other OCT models.
 For all $r\in \mathcal{F}$:

 According to this, Constraints \eqref{OCF-4} and \eqref{OCF-5} enforce that the (univariate) splits are only applied in active nodes $(d^r_t=1)$.
 Note that oblique splits could be similarly applied by slightly modifying these constraints.
 Nevertheless, we maintain orthogonal splits so as to retain the interpretability of the final model.
 The hierarchical structure of a tree is given in constraint \eqref{OCF-6}.
 Note that if the parent node of node $t$ does not create a split, then node $t$ should not create a split itself, i.e., $d^r_{p(t)}=0$ implies $d^r_t=0$.
 In case $t$ creates a split, then its parent node must also create a split, so $d^r_t=1$ implies $d^r_{p(t)}=1$.
 Constraint \eqref{OCF-7} ensures that an observation belongs to exactly one leaf node for each tree.
 Constraints \eqref{OCF-8} and \eqref{OCF-9} imply that a leaf node is non-empty if and only if there are at least $n_{\text{min}}$ observations in the leaf node.
-Constraints \eqref{OCF-10}, where $\epsilon$ is a small positive constant, and \eqref{OCF-11} force observations belonging to leaf $t$ in tree $r$ to satisfy all the splits in order to reach the leaf node $t$ from the root node in tree $r$.\\
+Constraints \eqref{OCF-10}, where $\epsilon$ is a small positive constant, and \eqref{OCF-11} force observations belonging to leaf $t$ in tree $r$ to satisfy all the splits in order to reach the leaf node $t$ from the root node in tree $r$.
+Note that in \eqref{OCF-10}, in case $z_{it}^r=0$ (i.e., observation $i$ does not belong to node $t$ in tree $r$), one gets that $(a_m^r)^\intercal x_i \leq b_{m}^r+1$, which is redundant since $a_m^r \in \{0,1\}^p$, $b_m^{r} \in [0,1]$, and $x_i$ is assumed to be normalized in $[0,1]$.
+The same reasoning applies to \eqref{OCF-11}.

-Gathering all together, the binary OCF can be formulated as the following MILP problem:
+Gathering all together, the binary WOCF can be formulated as the following MILP problem: